-As his friends first attempt to match Wilberforce with his future partner, and as the future couple initially rejects their attempts, we are introduced to his choosing health over a failing mission.
+As his friends’ first attempt to match Wilberforce with his future partner, and as the future couple initially rejects their attempts, we are introduced to his choosing health over a failing mission.
 When Wilberforce actually becomes acquainted with and falls in love with Barbara Ann Spooner, they stay up all night talking about the past, and the woman in his life reawakens the activist in William Wilberforce.

 If I think logically about the story, I’d say it seems to go downhill soon after he gets married.
-Sure, Wilberforce has new strength, and has a son, but the child disappears and the relationship seems to take a backseat.
+Sure, Wilberforce gains strength and has a son, but the child disappears and the relationship seems to take a backseat.
 The suspense is more or less gone, we just hear a few speeches and hear about an interesting strategy or two (which seems to hit us like a deus ex-machina.)
 The main gist of the story changes entirely, and it’s as if his family life were only a passing right of passage.
 His wife is still in the wings at times, but she seems to be just another spectator.

 While the film is entertaining to watch, it’s hard to tell others exactly whether it’s about the campaign, the relationship, or even the song.
-I think this made it difficult to market the film, and also difficult to promote via word of mouth.
+I think this made it difficult to market the film, and also difficult to promote it via word of mouth.

 The tagline seems to say the film is the story behind the song.
 It isn’t really.
 The preacher who wrote the song (or wrote it according to the film, I’m no expert on that era of history), is about the third or fourth supporting actor.
-After Wilberforce, Prime Minister William Pitt, Lady Barbara Ann Spooner Wilberforce, the preacher might get equal story time to the other activists.
-(Equiano, Charles Foxx, Clarkson, are shown to be just as historically important.
+After Wilberforce, Prime Minister William Pitt, and Lady Barbara Ann Spooner Wilberforce, the preacher might get equal story time to the other activists.
+(Equiano, Charles Foxx, and Clarkson, are shown to be just as historically important.
 Sometimes it’s easy to confuse Charles Foxx with the preacher.)

 It seems that the preacher wrote the song long before any of the other activists became involved.
 The song itself forms part of the love story and the activism story, as Wilberforce supposedly has a nice voice when he sings it, and that voice is supposedly what makes him a great activist.
-When he sings that song, it seems to give him strength, and help him make decisions.
+When he sings that song, it seems to give him strength and help him make decisions.
 But, it still feels artificial to say that the story is about that song.

 There are some historical questions I have.
 Were the Tories the party of slavery, as the film seems to suggest?
 Was the strategy of capturing neutral ships something that eventually led to the war of 1812?
 Was it really effective?
-Did his friend really suggest revolution, and did Wilberforce really reject because of allegiance to the king?
-Was Pitt really as portrayed?
+Did his friend really suggest revolution, and did Wilberforce really reject it because of allegiance to the king?
+Was Pitt as portrayed?
 I suppose I’ll have to turn to books for the answers.
 These books will not likely be journals of the characters involved, but rather narratives presented almost like a flashback.

-As most first drafts of history is written after someone becomes famous, or shortly after they die, it’s easy to see why they see why history books follow a flashback structure.
+As most first drafts of history are written after someone becomes famous, or shortly after they die, it’s easy to see why they see why history books follow a flashback structure.
 While plays tend to be more ab ovo, most history is written in medias res, just like Amazing Grace.
 Our story isn’t over.